Sweet Potato the King of Healthy Carbs

 “In the United States, firm varieties of sweet potatoes were produced before soft varieties.
 When soft varieties were first grown commercially, there was a need to differentiate between the two.
 African slaves had already been calling the ‘soft’ sweet potatoes ‘yams’ because they resembled the yams in Africa.
 Thus, ‘soft’ sweet potatoes were referred to as ‘yams’ to distinguish them from the ‘firm’ varieties. ” – Library of Congress

-Sweet potatoes are considered a super-food yet never to be confused with their distant white trash cousins the potato.
+Sweet potatoes are considered a super-food (I hate that term) yet never to be confused with their distant white trash cousins the potato.
 Unlike the White, Red, Russet, Yellow and Fingerling potato, the classic sweet potato is very healthy and makes an excellent addition to anyone’s diet.
 It is jam-packed with good stuff yet contains very little insulin raising sugar.
-One average sized sweet potato packs this nutritional punch:
+One average-sized sweet potato packs this nutritional punch:

 6 grams of fiber (almost a quarter of your daily need)